rax-register/rax-register.github.io/_posts/2020-07-09-htb-bashed.md

 =======================================================

 Bashed is a Hack the Box example of system misconfiguration which allows a remote attacker to gain access and escalate to root privileges.
+The screenshots for this write-up were captured on 7 May 2020 as I completed the machine.
+This is usefule to remember a bit later in the write-up as you will see.

 <p>&nbsp;</p>
 =======================================================